This page is for the domain name registrants whose ownership is being challenged.

 The Response form will allow you to navigate between the UDRP, the Rules for UDRP and the CIIDRC Supplemental Rules.
 The Response form is designed to limit the maximum number of words in your Response to 5,000 words in order to comply with UDRP Rule 5(c)(i) and CIIDRC’s Supplemental Rule 13.

-You will be able to submit your response by logging in using the login and temporary password you received from us.
+- through CIIDRC’s online platform.
+You will be able to submit your response by logging in using the login and temporary password you receive from us.
 As soon as you have successfully logged in, please immediately create a new password.

-Once you submit your completed Response form via our online platform, a confirmation will be sent to your email address.
+Once you submit your completed Response form via our online platform or by email, a confirmation will be sent to your email address.
 CIIDRC will then proceed with the appointment of a Panel.
 The appointed Panel will have 14 days to render a decision.
 Please visit our UDRP process page.

 If a Panel renders a decision to transfer or cancel the disputed domain name, you will have 10 days to file an appeal in court.